Moslihbadr/Blog-App/README.md

 1. Open the app in your web browser by accessing the local web server's URL.
 2. Explore the app's features, including creating your own blogs, managing them, and discovering blogs created by others.
+3. Utilize the secure login and registration feature to access personalized experiences.
-3. Interact with the user-friendly interface to navigate through the app and enjoy a seamless blogging experience.
+4. Interact with the user-friendly interface to navigate through the app and enjoy a seamless blogging experience.

 ## License